SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find tickets for all cruises on Viator

-4. Twilight OR Sunset Cruise (Depending on the Season)
+4. Twilight or Sunset Cruise (Depending on the Season)

 Tour Length: 2 hours

-The Twilight or Sunset Cruise is offered by the Red and White Fleet.
-The difference between the two cruises is the time of year.
+Company: The Twilight and Sunset Cruises are offered by the Red and White Fleet.

 The Twilight Cruise is offered during the winter months (roughly early November through mid-March).
-It's called a Twilight Cruise since the sun will already be down by the time the cruise is underway.

-However, you do get amazing views of the lights on the Golden Gate Bridge, the Bay Bridge, San Francisco, and all around the SF Bay.
+It's called a Twilight Cruise since the sun will already be down by the time the cruise is underway, giving you amazing views of the lights on the Golden Gate Bridge, the Bay Bridge, San Francisco, and all around the SF Bay.

 You will get some great views of the sunset as long as the fog has not decided to make its way into the bay before the sun goes down.

-Both cruises follow the same route.
+Route: Both cruises follow the same route.
 They first head along the northern shoreline, then under the Golden Gate Bridge, around Alcatraz, past Treasure Island, under the Bay Bridge and then back to Fisherman's Wharf.

-These cruises only leave once a day (and only Thursday through Sunday during the winter months), so your ticket will be for a specific time.
+Tickets and Tour Times: These cruises only leave once a day (and only Thursday through Sunday during the winter months), so your ticket will be for a specific time.

 >> Find tickets for this fun cruise